Crazy Competitions from Around the World

 The rules are simple.
 The "wife" you carry must weigh at least 49 kilograms (about 108 pounds), she must be over 17 years of age, you must go over two dry obstacles, a water obstacle and the race is over a distance of 253.5 meters.
 That's about the length of three football fields.

 It's a contest that world champions have won in under 60 seconds, so it might be a little difficult if you're not in good shape.
 For couples where she's more fit than he, you might check out the husband dragging contest held in Singleton, Australia.

-Maybe golf is your game, but you want something a little more than you local course can offer.
+Maybe golf is your game, but you want something a little more than your local course can offer.
 Enter the Pillar Mountain Golf Classic in Kodiak, Alaska.
-It's the toughest one hole golf course in America, possibly the world.
+It's the toughest one-hole golf course in America, possibly the world.

 The "Classic" is held as a charitable fundraiser over two days.
 The single hole is a par 70 up Kodiak's Pillar Mountain, approximately 1,400 feet high.
 The hole isn't even a traditional hole, it's a bucket buried in lime green Jell-O dyed snow at the top.
 PGA (Professional Golfers' Association) rules apply, with a few additions.
 My favorite is:

 Don't wake up the bears (5 stroke penalty... unless you get away, then we'll subtract 10 strokes!)

 Contest organizers also point out that many parts, sometimes all, of the course are snow-covered.
 You may also experience glacier conditions and the winds at the top are strong.